The Brimstone Monster: Battling Diabetic Neuropathy

 - American Diabetes Association Home Page - American Diabetes Association

 The American Diabetes Association is leading the fight against the deadly consequences of diabetes and fighting for those affected by diabetes.

-Make sure if you have diabetes in your family tree that you take notice of your eating habits.
-You do not have to become a vegan, but you must eat a balanced healthy diet to avoid the early onset of diabetes.
+If you have diabetes in your family tree take notice of your eating habits.
+You do not have to become a vegan, but you eat a balanced healthy diet to avoid the early onset of diabetes.